I know why people search “Why I Left eXp Realty” so often.

 There are still some people who aren’t taking this issue seriously.

-Apparently, many people aren’t investing in future-proofing their careers by re-skilling and learning new technologies.
+Many people aren’t investing in future-proofing their careers by re-skilling and learning new technologies.

-Why I Personally Left eXp Realty
+Why I Left eXp Realty

 For starters, I think eXp Realty is an excellent real estate company.